The 7 Nursing Home Abuse Types

 You can:

-- Report abuse cases to an elder ombudsman or Adult Protective Services (APS)
+2. Report abuse cases to your state’s ombudsman or Adult Protective Services (APS)

-- Connect with a nursing home abuse law firm to pursue compensation
+3. Connect with a nursing home abuse attorney to pursue justice and compensation

-Our team of skilled advocates can recommend next steps after abuse or neglect.
-Get a free case review right now to start the process.
+Our team of skilled advocates can recommend the next steps after abuse or neglect.
+Get a free consultation right now to start the process.

 FAQs About Types of Nursing Home Abuse

-What is the most common type of nursing home abuse?
+What are the warning signs of the different types of nursing home abuse?

-How can I get help for different nursing home abuse types?
+How can I get help for different types of nursing home abuse?

 You can get help for different types of nursing home abuse by contacting authorities.